 \FloatBarrier

-Figure \ref{sl-algorithm} summarizes the workflow of the proposed binary classification algorithm, from which we can observe two attractive features.
+Figure \ref{sl-algorithm} summarizes the workflow of the proposed binary classification algorithm.
+We can observe two attractive features of the algorithm.
 First, it efficiently accounts for both global and complex local mpMRI structures via multi-resolution modeling.
 Second, it can implement any classification methods, even ``black-box'' machine learning algorithms, as the base learner.
-Currently, we only consider combining the three lowest resolutions for illustration, but the segmentation process can continue to finer resolutions depending on the original resolution of the mpMRI images and the locality of region heterogeneity.
-A practical concern is that, under finer-resolution segmentations, some generated sub-regions may only have cancer or non-cancer voxels, making the model training difficult, and thus the upper limit of the resolutions for region segmentation should be chosen to minimize the number of such single-class sub-regions.
-However, we would like to note that with only a few single-class sub-regions, the algorithm can still be implemented: suppose that under segmentation of the highest resolution $K\times K$, all voxels in one sub-region, $A_{K,l^{\ast}}$, are of the same cancer status $c\in \{0,1\}$.
-We then define $\widehat{\Psi}_{K,l^{\ast}}(\bm{y})\equiv c$, i.e. new voxels in this sub-region will be classified as $c$ with probability 1.
+Currently, we only consider combining the three lowest resolutions for illustration, but the segmentation process can continue to finer resolutions depending on the original resolution (the number of voxels) of the mpMRI images and the locality of region heterogeneity.
+A practical concern is that, under finer-resolution segmentations, some sub-regions may have voxels of only one cancer status (cancer or non-cancer), making the model training challenging, and thus the upper limit of the resolutions for region segmentation should be chosen to minimize the number of such single-class sub-regions.
+However, we would like to note that with only a few single-class sub-regions, the algorithm can still be implemented: suppose that under segmentation of the highest resolution $K\times K$, all voxels in one sub-region $A_{K,l^{\ast}}$ are of the same cancer status $c\in \{0,1\}$.
+We then define $\widehat{\Psi}_{K,l^{\ast}}(\bm{y})\equiv c$, i.e., new voxels in this sub-region will be classified as $c$ with probability 1.
 Note that this classification result will be averaged with the results from lower-resolution classifiers that do not have this single-class issue, resulting in a classifier that is not uniformly equal to $c$ for all voxels in this sub-region.